 Three main scenarios could emerge:

-- TikTok succeeds in making its Footnotes program widespread, and becomes the benchmark for community video fact-checking.
+- TikTok has successfully scaled its Footnotes program and become a benchmark for community video fact-checking.

-- The system remains confined to certain markets, leaving X and Meta to take the lead in large-scale collaboration.
+- The system remains confined to certain markets, leaving X and Meta the first to collaborate on a large scale.

-- The three platforms converge on a hybrid model inspired by the successes and failures of each.
+- The three platforms are converging towards a hybrid model inspired by the successes and failures of each.

-In all cases, these changes will have a major impact on the strategic choices made by influencers, agencies and advertisers (see alternatives to TikTok).
-In their quest for transparency, they will prefer ecosystems where the voices of the public and experts complement each other, offering reliability, diversity and innovation.
+In any case, these changes will have strong consequences on the strategic choices of influencers, agencies and advertisers (see alternatives to TikTok).
+In search of transparency, they will favor ecosystems where the voice of the public and experts complement each other, offering reliability, diversity and innovation.

-Faced with the challenges of tomorrow, the expertise and support of partners such as ValueYourNetworka key player in influencer marketing since 2016, represent a decisive asset: hundreds of successful campaigns, a diversified network of influencers, and customized support to reinforce the credibility and effectiveness of operations on all social networks.
-To propel your projects or find the perfect synergy between brands and creators, contact us The alliance between innovation, transparency and commitment starts here.
+Faced with the challenges of tomorrow, the expertise and support of partners such as ValueYourNetwork, a key player in the influencer marketing since 2016, represent a decisive asset: hundreds of successful campaigns, a diverse network of influencers, and tailor-made support to strengthen the credibility and effectiveness of operations on all social networks.
+To propel your projects or find the perfect synergy between brands and creators, contact us without delay: the alliance between innovation, transparency and commitment begins here.

 FAQ about TikTok, Community Notes and competition with X and Meta